 Many students make the decision to live in rental units in the neighborhoods near campus.
 Before signing a lease, it's important for students to know their rights and responsibilities as renters.
-Off-Campus Student Services, located at ASC 253 (651 962-6138), is specifically set up to provide students seeking to rent information and guidance.
+Off-Campus Student Life, located at ASC 253 (651 962-6138), is specifically set up to provide students seeking to rent information and guidance.
 Valuable resources can also be found here.

 Make sure to complete an inspection of your aparment or house before signing a lease.
 It's important to ensure any and all safety features are in working order.
 This includes, but is not limited to: